Hidden Greece Colin Murison Small's

 George Lycabettus

 Offers a stunning panorama across the city.
-Roof-top restaurant and open-air pool (not winter!), a cosy bar and spacious reception area.
+Roof-top restaurant "Grand Balcon" features a stunning American Buffet Breakfast and the view from the open-air pool (not winter!) is equally fine.
+Downstairs there's a cosy bar and spacious reception area.
 The hotel is still family owned and it shows.
 The centre of the city is easily reached on foot, though the climb back can be a bit daunting on a hot day (the hotel minibus can save you!).
 Note that prices in Jul/Aug are lower than at other times.

 Cat. luxe; air-con, Sat TV, phone, hair-drier; B&(Buffet)B.